-Other not so common income sources include such things as gambling, lottery and prize winnings, and proceeds from personal injury cases, unemployment payments and workers’ compensation benefits.
+Other not-so-common income sources include gambling, lottery and prize winnings, proceeds from personal injury cases, unemployment payments, and workers’ compensation benefits.

 In addition to money received, in-kind remuneration for fringe benefits such as the value of a company car, room and board provided by an employer, and any other benefit that reduces the personal living expenses of the recipient is included in income.
 Even Basic Housing Allowance (BHA), Basic Allowance for Subsistence (BAS), and Variable Housing Allowance (VHA) for military service members and certain former service members are included in income for child support purposes.

 In general, the more time a parent spends with the children, the greater that parent’s financial burden.
 In other words, when you spend time with your children, you are responsible for providing food, clothing, and shelter.
 Those things cost money.
 In addition, you spend money on gas for your car and electricity and water for the house.
 You get the picture.
 The parenting time adjustment for child support takes these things into consideration and makes an adjustment to the child support obligation to account for them.

 In determining the number of days a parent spends with a child for child support purposes, the court considers a day of parenting time to be when a child spends more than 12 consecutive hours in any 24-hour time period in the care of a parent.
 So, if you have your child from 6:00 p.m.
 Friday night until 6:00 p.m.
 Sunday night, you are given credit for 2 days of parenting time.
 If instead, you had from 8:00 a.m.
 Saturday morning until 7:00 p.m.
 Sunday night, you would only receive 1 day of credit for parenting time.